 - Mental anguish

-If the police or another party does not identify the hit and run driver, the victims may need to rely on other policies to cover their costs.
+If the police or another party does not identify the hit-and-run driver, the victims may need to rely on other policies to cover their costs.
 This could include uninsured motorist coverage, health insurance, and collision policies.
+Your lawyer will help you determine your options and pursue the best avenue for compensation.

 Questions?Call (800) 537-8185